Arsyaddevsecurity46/cybersecurityl-project-and-list-/README.md

 This repository contains **hands-on cybersecurity tools and projects** built by D2S as part of an active learning journey into **ethical hacking**, **penetration testing**, and **web security**.

-Every tool here is built from scratch — to understand the *why*, not just the *what*.
+Every tool here is built from scratch And These projects are built as part of my cybersecurity learning journey.
+AI is used as a learning assistant, while I study, modify, and understand the code before publishing it.— to understand the *why*, not just the *what*.

 ---